 Automatic refunds in WooCommerce can be made using premium payment gateway plugins.
 Usage of these plugins can make business transactions quicker and smoother.
-There are a number of payment gateway plugins in the market, but only a few support refund option.
-Refer WooCommerce’s list of payment gateways that are compatible for refunds to know if your desired payment gateway is supported or not.
+There are a number of payment gateway plugins in the market, but only a few support refund options.
+Refer to WooCommerce’s list of payment gateways that are compatible with refunds to know if your desired payment gateway is supported or not.
 Else, if you have a payment gateway already installed, you can check for refund compatibility in the plugin files as well.

 The best part of these plugins is that the refunds can be handled without logging into your payment gateway account.

 For our demonstration of automatic refunds, we’ll use ELEX Authorize.Net Payments Gateway for WooCommerce.